aidenvandenbush/myBots/README.md

-This is a program created for the Northwestern University class COMP_SCI 396: Artificial Life
+This is a program created for the Northwestern University class COMP_SCI 396: Artificial Life.

 This program creates random moving creatures through evolution.
 Creatures consist of a randomly sized main body cube.
 Randomly sized limbs are then attached to any side of the body.
 Limbs can only attach to the main body cube and not to each other.
 The creature can have 4-6 limbs.
 Each limb consists of a motorized joint, and each joint acts as a ball joint.
 The motors are controlled by touch sensors throughout the creature.
 Body parts with touch sensors are green.
 Body parts without sensors are blue.
 The touch sensors are connected to each motor in the body to create synapses.
 Each synapse is given a random weight.
 This leads to random motion in the motors when the touch sensors are activated.